DarkoPendragon/discord.js-musicbot-addon/README.md

 __Permissions:__
 * If `anyoneCanSkip` is false then only admins and the user that requested the song can skip it.
-* Only admins can change volume or resume/pause music.
+* If `anyoneCanAdjust` is true, anyone can adjust the volume.
+False is only admins.

 __Things I added & Changed:__
 * Videos won't (or are otherwise less likely to) end before the song stops.